Pedro Santana: Haitian rule

-In 1822, when Santana was 20 years old, Haitian president Jean-Pierre Boyer invaded Santo Domingo and annexed it to the Republic of Haiti, just two months after José Núñez de Cáceres proclaimed independence as the Republic of Spanish Haiti.
+In 1822, when Santana was 20 years old, Haitian president Jean-Pierre Boyer entered Santo Domingo and annexed it to the Republic of Haiti, just two months after José Núñez de Cáceres proclaimed independence as the Republic of Spanish Haiti.
 Boyer abolished slavery, confiscated the properties of the Catholic Church and criollo landowners, and distributed plots of land among the freedmen and others as had been done in Haiti.
 Although this policy was abandoned a few years later, the hateros remained opposed to the Haitians and wished to return to Spanish rule.

 Following the fall of Boyer in 1843, the Dominican organization La Trinitaria conspired to proclaim independence.
 On May 3, 1843, the Santana brothers were approached by Juan Pablo Duarte and Vicente Celestino Duarte, the latter of which had commercial activities in Los Llanos, near El Seibo.
 Duarte offered the rank of colonel to Ramón Santana, but he declined in favor of Pedro.
 According to Ramón, "The boss must be my brother Pedro, who likes to command and knows how to understand people well; I am content to serve under his orders."
 Juan Esteban Aybar y Bello relied the independence plan to Pedro, who replied "Yes, I am willing to contribute to the Revolution, but I command."
 Despite joining the Trinitarios, Santana did not share their political beliefs.

 Due to a conflict with the Haitian Richiez family, the new president Charles Rivière-Hérard forced the Santana brothers to go daily to the Palace in Santo Domingo's Plaza de Armas, but the Santanas fled to Sabana Buey, near Baní, and hid in Los Médanos on the property of Luis Tejeda and Rosa Pimentel, from there they went to Loma del Pinto.
 Hérard offered a reward of 200 gourdes for the Santanas.